Plus, tips and tactics to leverage digital tools that can help you increase customer engagement during the pandemic.

 - Communicating a consistent voice, tone and message builds trust in uncertain times

-Most banks welcomed 2020 with a familiar strategy: Continue to ramp up digital banking solutions to meet growing consumer expectations, while competing with traditional and fintech banks for customer loyalty.
+Many banks welcomed the new year with a familiar strategy: Continue to ramp up digital banking solutions to meet growing consumer expectations, while competing with traditional and fintech banks for customer loyalty.
 Then came the pandemic, closing many branches practically overnight and limiting most customers to online banking.
 While some banks found themselves more prepared than others, one thing quickly became apparent: Digital banking transactions — and digital customer interactions — are here to stay.

 Below we share trends driving the future of digital banking, explore what’s needed for banks to truly transform their organizations moving forward, and look at digital strategies banks can start to implement now to retain customers and build long-term loyalty.